emtee40/FMHY-wiki/Stream-Site-Grading.md

 ❌= 0 points

 * Keep in mind that requirements for each criteria, as well as new criteria, will sometimes be added or adjusted if we feel it's needed.
-* We also poll high-ranking members for their favorites.
-These votes don't affect main scores, but they are used for breaking ties.
-Votes are represented by a 🌟.

 ***
 ## P-Stream / movie-web